dailybruin/the-stack/_posts/2021-11-22-prof-reviews.md

 #### Methodology

-Sentiment analysis was performed through softwares in R and Python, specifically the Python package nltk and pandas for filtering data
+Sentiment analysis was performed through softwares in R and Python, specifically the Python package nltk and Pandas for filtering data.
+All frequencies of the words were normalized by the total the number of words used for the specified gender.

 We used the frequency of male and female pronouns in all the reviews for a professor to predict the professor’s gender.
 Professors with no pronouns in their reviews or an equal number of male and female pronouns were labeled indeterminate in our dataset.